korn1e/dive-shop-demo-grails/README.md

 # Dive Shop Demo on Grails

 ## Before run this application
-You need to have following ready
+You need to have following ready:

 #### Grails runtime
 I use (old) Grails 3.3.3